-Budgeted cost: £ 20494
+Budgeted cost: £31,128.75

-Activity Evidence that supports this approach Challenge number(s) addressed Using Inclusion Team to Embed Attend Attendance Strategy.
-Advice.
-The Attend Strategy has been informed by engagement with schools that have significantly 1 This will involve training and release time for staff to develop and implement schools that have significantly new procedures and appointing attendance/support officers to improve attendance. reduced levels of absence and persistent absence.
-After School Clubs, Residential, Trips, Music Lessons Pupils from disadvantaged backgrounds may be less likely to be able to benefit from sport clubs and other physical activities outside of school due to the associated financial costs (e.g. equipment).
+Activity Evidence that supports this approach Challenge number(s) addressed addressed

+Attend Strategy Implemetnation The Attend Strategy has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
+1 After School Clubs, Residential, Trips, Music Lessons Pupils from disadvantaged backgrounds may be less likely to be able to benefit from sport clubs and other physical activities outside of school due to the associated financial costs (e.g. equipment).
 By providing physical activities free of charge, schools give pupils access to benefits and opportunities that might not otherwise be available to them.
-EEF Teaching and Learning Toolkit Education Endowment Foundation 6 Emotional Literacy Support Assistants to deliver interventions around Emotional Literacy Resilience.
+EEF Teaching and Learning Toolkit Education Endowment Foundation 0 Emotional Literacy Support Assistants to deliver interventions around Emotional Literacy Resilience.
 SEL interventions in education are shown to improve SEL skills and are therefore likely to support disadvantaged pupils to understand and engage in healthy relationships with peers and emotional self-regulation, both of which may subsequently increase academic attainment.
-EEF Teaching and Learning Toolkit Education Endowment Foundation Wrap Around Care (£1710 2 children @ £4.50 per day) (£1520 children @ £2.00 per day) Based on our experiences we have identified a need to set some funding aside for disadvantaged pupils to access Wrap around care.
+EEF Teaching and Learning Toolkit Education Endowment Foundation 5,6 Wrap Around Care Based on our experiences we have identified a need to set some funding aside for disadvantaged pupils to access Wrap around care.
 This allows parents to work and ensures children are warm, fed and well supervised leading to greater well-being.
 6 Contingency fund for acute issues.
 Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
 All

-Total budgeted cost: £ 73,440
+Total budgeted cost: £ £96,199.75